deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 Yes, there are music social networking sites (e.g. last.fm, RateYourMusic) that are quite popular.
-I have experimented with them in the past, and have even started this project in some for on them before.
+I have experimented with them in the past, and have even started this project in some form on them before.
 The truth is this is the kind of deeply personal project where I want full control.
 Also, modern static site generators have made it very easy to get high quality, flexible results from simple markdown language text files.
-Right now I'm using Python/Sphinx to make what you are currently seeing, but that could be quickly changed over to something else.
+Right now I'm using Python/Sphinx/ReStructuredText to make what you are currently seeing, but that could be quickly changed over to something else.
 Also, I miss the early days of the web when you would sit down with a text editor and craft a web publication by hand.
 Most of all, while my personal relationship